Bizzell Reserves call number: PN 6790 .I443 A437 v.531

 Prince of Anga (pp. 11-16).
 Karna returns to live with his mother.
 He hears about a tournament and wants to compete.
 Arjuna seems to be the winner, but then Karna comes on to the field and accomplishes all the same feats as Arjuna.
 Duryodhana is thrilled to find someone with skills to match those of his hated cousin.
 Karna wants to duel with Arjuna, but another of the royal gurus, Kripa, insists on knowing Karna's lineage.
 Karna does not know what to say, but Duryodhana declares him to be Prince of Anga.
 At that moment, Adhiratha the charioteer enters and embraces Karna.
 Bhima is outraged and mocks Karna for being the son of a charioteer, but Duryodhana embraces and comforts him, and Karna is absolutely loyal to Duryodhana in the years to come when they prepare for war with the Pandavas.

-Additional reading: You can read more about Duryodhana, the oldest of the Kaurava brothers, at Wikipedia: Duryodhana
+Additional reading: You can read more about Duryodhana, the oldest of the Kaurava brothers, at Wikipedia: Duryodhana.

 ~ ~ ~